frcdesign/FRCDesign.org/docs/design-handbook/structure/materials.md

 <figure>
     <img src="/img/design-handbook/materials/coolbillet29102023.webp" style="width:50%">
-    <figcaption>Billet part used on the end of2910's 2023 telescoping tube.
+    <figcaption>Billet part used on the end of 2910's 2023 telescoping tube.
 These parts can range wildly in complexity, and depends significantly on your team's capabilities.</figcaption>
 </figure>

 ## Polycarbonate

+Also known as Lexan, polycarbonate or "polycarb" is a very versatile and useful material used in applications where less strength is needed and where aluminum is overkill/not optimal.
 Polycarbonate plastic is used in high impact applications such as subsystems that are exposed beyond the robot frame perimeter.
 Typically 1/4" thickness is used.
 1/8 or 1/16" polycarbonate can be used for dust covers, sponsor panels, etc. - it will almost never shatter, and looks great.

 <figure>
     <img src="/img/design-handbook/materials/" style="width:50%">
     <figcaption></figcaption>
 </figure>

+!!!
+Warning
+    Do not use locktite around polycarbonate!
+This can cause the plate to crack irreversibly.
+For bolts that are susceptible to vibrating out of plate, be sure to tighten them regularly and take care when assembling.

+### Sheet Thickness

+**1/32"-1/8":** Often used where strength is not important, such as in dust covers or sponsor plates.
+Can be great as a material for floors, for example the polycarbonate backing of shooters.

+**1/4":** Great for applications where more strength is needed.
+For maximum strength, switching to aluminum instead may be better.

 !!!
 Tip
     "Smoked" or "tinted" polycarbonate can provide a more aesthetic look than clear.
 While making smoked polycarbonate is difficult, making frosted is easy!
 30 seconds of sanding with an orbital sander using 240 grit will give the material a nice, glassy finish.